Proxy management

 Buying proxies is not enough.
 Teams still need routing logic, health checks, session behavior, geotargeting, and fallback rules.

-Crawlora is a web scraping API for developers who need structured public web data from complex sources.
-Send API requests and receive normalized JSON while Crawlora handles proxy routing, browser rendering, retries, rate limits, and scalable scraping infrastructure.
+Crawlora is an agent-native web scraping API for developers who need structured public web data from complex sources.
+Send API or hosted MCP requests and receive normalized JSON while Crawlora handles proxy routing, browser rendering, retries, rate limits, and scalable scraping infrastructure.

 Explore the API catalog, test requests in the Playground, and scale with credit-based pricing when your workflow moves into production.